weishancc/PIVT/README.md

 ### TLS

-Transparent load balancing is not possible with TLS as of Fabric 1.4.2.
+Transparent load balancing is not possible when TLS is globally enabled.
 So, instead of `Peer-Org`, `Orderer-Org` or `Orderer-LB` services, you need to connect to individual `Peer` and `Orderer` services.

+Running Raft orderers without globally enabling TLS is possible since Fabric 1.4.5.
+See [Scaled-up Raft network without TLS](#scaled-up-raft-network-without-tls) sample for details.

 ### Multiple Fabric networks in the same Kubernetes cluster